apache/apisix-website/blog/en/blog/2023/11/23/bi-weekly-report.md

 From 11.06 to 11.19, a total of 15 contributors made 26 commits to Apache APISIX.
 We sincerely appreciate your contributions to Apache APISIX.

-We have recently addressed and enhanced various features, and here is a summary of the update:

-1. Support Nacos AK/SK authentication

 Our bi-weekly Apache APISIX community report is your window into the project's weekly developments.
 It is a tool to facilitate your seamless integration into the Apache APISIX community, ensuring that you stay well-informed and actively involved.

 ## Contributor Statistics